ΦFlow

 ΦFlow: A differentiable PDE solving framework for machine learning (Holl et al. 2020):

-• Variety of built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.
+• Variety of built-in PDE operations with a focus on fluid phenomena, allowing for concise formulation of simulations.

-• Tight integration with PyTorch, Jax and TensorFlow for straightforward neural network training with fully differentiable simulations that can run on the GPU.
+• Tight integration with PyTorch, Jax, and TensorFlow for straightforward neural network training with fully differentiable simulations that can run on the GPU.

 • Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D fluid sim using NumPy and a 3D fluid sim on the GPU using TensorFlow or PyTorch.